sderosiaux/every-single-day-i-tldr/README.md

 I'm the co-founder and CTO of [conduktor.io](conduktor.io), a real-time AI Data Governance platform built around Kafka.
 In 2025, I’m focused on AI, Data, Kafka, and all things tech.
 ߚࠈappy reading!
 # 06-07-2025
-- https://debezium.io/blog/2025/06/13/openlineage-integration/ Native data lineage in Debezium with OpenLineage
+- https://blog.zomato.com/apache-flink-journey-zomato-from-inception-to-innovation Apache Flink Journey @Zomato: From Inception to Innovation https://debezium.io/blog/2025/06/13/openlineage-integration/ Native data lineage in Debezium with OpenLineage
 > Data lineage is the process of tracking the flow and transformations of data from its origin to its final destination.
 # 05-07-2025
 - https://www.mckinsey.com/capabilities/quantumblack/our-insights/seizing-the-agentic-ai-advantage GenAI paradox: exploring AI use cases | McKinsey